 - Anti-Defamation League for Educators: The Anti-Defamation League also has some great content on their site.
 You can scour through lesson plans aimed at elementary through high school.
 There is a great middle school one that allows students to listen to his famous, “I have a dream,” speech and locate and analyze metaphors.

 - Picture Book Activities: I love picture books.
 No matter the age, I still firmly believe that students need to be read to.
 Some picture books that I like are

 - My Uncle Martin’s Big Heart – This book tells the story of Dr. Martin Luther King’s life through the eyes of his niece, Angela Farris Watkins.
 Aside from detailing Martin as a public figure, she also adds in details of his personal life at home with his family.

 - Martin’s Big Words: The Life of Dr. Martin Luther King Jr.: A picture-book biography that summarizes King’s life through age-appropriate text and gorgeous illustrations.

-As you can see, there are plenty of freebies out there.
+As you can see, there are plenty of freebies and great books out there.
 Don’t hesitate to take the time to search them out.
 When time allows, this is helpful to make sure you can tailor everything to your individual classroom needs.
 At times, we need to get something much quicker, for those times, find me at Samson’s Shoppe to help you with your upper elementary/middle school needs.
 I am currently a ten-year veteran middle school special education teacher on Long Island.
 In my spare time, I love to paint and snuggle with my 90 lbs. pup, Samson.